 Revisit And Revise

-Your business plan shouldn’t just live somewhere in the depths of a filing cabinet.
+Your strategic plan shouldn’t just live somewhere in the depths of a filing cabinet.
 You should frequently revisit the document and update it as your organization grows and changes.
-The business plan is here to serve you, so make sure it stays relevant!
+The strategic plan is here to serve you, so make sure it stays relevant!